 Introducing Crafts by Age

-- Handprint crafts are also great for toddlers and preschoolers, who can then progress onto using child-safe glue.
-Let them create rough paper collages, or you can experiment with different materials – cotton, fabric, stickers, sticks and leaves.
+- Handprint or Printmaking Artworks are great for toddlers and preschoolers, who can then progress onto using child-safe glue.
+Let them create rough paper collages, or you can experiment with different materials – cotton, fabric, stickers, sticks, and leaves.

 - School going kids can make crafts with more definition and may be interested in creating things that they can play with or give their friends, like bookmarks.
 At this age, they can use scissors and other tools.
 They’re also more in tune with changing seasons and popular holidays.

 - Tweens and older kids will be able to appreciate the finer nuances of art and famous artists.
 They can also use materials like porcelain clay to sculpt.
-Kids this age might prefer making things that can be used, like jewelry, earphone pouches etc. This is also a good stage to get them involved in crafts of other world cultures.
+Kids this age might prefer making things that can be used, like jewelry, earphone pouches etc – Our paper Quilling crafts are perfect.
+This is also a good stage to get them involved in crafts of other world cultures.

 Whatever your child’s age, it’s never too late to introduce them to arts and crafts – we think even Mom and Dad can benefit a lot from it!